AnSavvides/react-digits/README.md

 Now open [`src/ReactDigits.js`](src/ReactDigits.js) and enter your consumer key inside the `componentWillMount` function where we first initialize Digits.

+You can find your consumer key in your [Fabric web dashboard](https://fabric.io/dashboard) under the Twitter Kit tab.
+Note that Digits does not work with keys created from [apps.twitter.com](apps.twitter.com).

 ### Running a server in another terminal

 ```bash